-Bioinformatics and Genetic Epidemiology (MSc) Part-time
+Bioinformatics and Genetic Epidemiology (MSc)

 The aim of this programme is to provide individuals with a platform to explore, analyse and interpret contemporary biological data.
 This course offers Masters level instruction in Bioinformatics and Genetic Epidemiology with a focus in genetic epidemiology.

 COVID19 UPDATE The mode of delivery for this programme (2020/1 entry) has been altered due to the COVID19 pandemic.
 To ensure the safety and wellbeing of all our students and staff, we have taken the decision to convert the first term of this programme to fully online distance learning.
 We will review the pandemic situation constantly and make an informed decision about whether the second term will also be delivered online or face to face as soon as we are able to.
 If you have any questions at all, please contact the Postgraduate Medical Admissions Office at PGTMedAdmissions@cardiff.ac.uk.

 With a focus on genetic epidemiology, this programme is ideal for graduates from a life sciences, mathematics, or computer sciences discipline.